Skip to content

 Multiple Inheritance and Virtual Inheritance

-In previous chapters, we focused exclusively on single inheritance—where a class has only one direct base class.
+In previous chapters, we focused on single inheritance—where a class has only one direct base class.
 This covers the vast majority of object-oriented design needs.
-However, C++ also allows a class to inherit from multiple base classes simultaneously, known as multiple inheritance.
-Multiple inheritance is powerful but highly controversial—used well, it enables flexible designs; used poorly, it makes the entire inheritance hierarchy a nightmare to maintain.
-(For this reason, the author generally prefers composition.)
+However, C++ also allows a class to inherit from multiple base classes simultaneously; this is known as multiple inheritance.
+Multiple inheritance is powerful but highly controversial—used well, it makes designs more flexible; used poorly, it renders the entire inheritance hierarchy unmaintainable.
+(Therefore, the author prefers composition.)

-In this chapter, we will clarify the syntax of multiple inheritance, the diamond inheritance problem, the virtual inheritance solution, and when to turn to safer alternatives.
+In this chapter, we will clarify the syntax of multiple inheritance, the diamond inheritance problem, the solution provided by virtual inheritance, and when to turn to safer alternatives.

 Learning Objectives